SC3-TUD/NCC-Private-sector-investments-in-climate-change-adaptation-/README.md

 # Economic Analysis Repository

-This repository contains the data and econometric analysis for 'Private sector investments in climate change adaptation' by Filatova et al. 2025 [link to the paper once it get published].
+This repository contains the Python and Stata scripts used for the descriptive data and econometric analysis for 'Private sector investments in climate change adaptation' by Filatova et al. 2025 [link to the paper once it get published].
 The analysis consists of two main components: descriptive statistics and econometric modeling.
+The repository also contains the data underlying the figures.

 ## Repository Structure

 ```
 ├── Descriptive_statistics.ipynb   # Jupyter notebook with descriptive statistics
 ├── Econometrics.do                # Stata do-file with econometric models
 └── README.md                      # This file
+└── Minimum dataset....zip         # Data underlying the figures
 ```